 - 6.12.
 If Cabinet approves the recommendations of this report, the Council will be responsible for arranging an independent examination of the neighbourhood plan, and for publicising the plan and inviting representations on it. - 6.13.
-The consultation period will be six weeks, and is expected to run between 9 January and 19 February 2020, after the call-in period for this decision has expired.
-The plan will be made available on the Council's website and in hard copy at the Town Hall reception, Canary Wharf Idea Store, and Cubitt Town Library; a public notice will be placed in a local newspaper; and an email will be sent to the planning policy database and to any other consultee referred to in the submitted consultation statement.
+The consultation period will be six weeks, and is expected to run between 7 January and 18 February 2021, after the call-in period for this decision has expired and the holiday period has passed.
+The plan will be made available on the Council's website.
+Depending on regulations and guidance relating to the coronavirus pandemic, hard copies may also be made available at the Town Hall reception and in the closest Idea Store to the neighbourhood area, at Whitechapel.
+A public notice will be placed in a local newspaper, and an email will be sent to the planning policy database, to any other consultee referred to in the submitted consultation statement, and to the list of respondents to the Regulation 14 consultation which the Forum has provided to the Council as part of the submission.

 6.14.
 The examiner of the neighbourhood plan will be appointed by the Council, with the consent of the Forum.
 The Council will cover the costs of the examination, and will provide the examiner with all the submitted documents and any representations received during the consultation period.
 The examination is expected to begin immediately after the consultation period ends.
-The examination may include a public hearing - as it did with the previous version of the neighbourhood plan - but this is at the examiner's discretion, and is not a required element of the process.
+It is expected that the examination will be based on written representations, without the need for a public hearing, in line with paragraph 056 of the government's Neighbourhood Planning Guidance.
+However, this is at the examiner's discretion.